About the author

 She is the author of ‘Performance Coaching: A Complete Guide to Best Practice Coaching and Training’, now in its third edition and featuring Forewords by Sir Richard Branson and Sir John Whitmore, and ‘The Work and Life of David Grove: Clean Language and Emergent Knowledge’.

-She has contributed to several other books and published over 60 coaching articles, including a monthly column in Training Journal, on coaching for performance, leadership development, team building, coach training, coaching feedback, coaching skills, the GROW model, resilience and managing change through coaching.
-She has also written about the thought leaders in the profession, including Sir John Whitmore, Tim Gallwey, David Grove, Bruce Tuckman Nancy Kline.
+She has contributed to several other books (visit our book page), and published over 60 coaching articles, including a monthly column in Training Journal, on coaching for performance, leadership development, team building, coach training, coaching feedback, coaching skills, resilience and managing change through coaching.
+She has also written about the thought leaders in coaching, including Sir John Whitmore, Tim Gallwey, David Grove, Bruce Tuckman Nancy Kline.

 You are welcome to download the coaching articles below free of charge.
-If you would like to reproduce or quote from an article, please let us know by emailing firstname.lastname@example.org and including this credit:
+If you would like to reproduce or quote from an article, please include this credit:

 “© Carol Wilson www.coachingcultureatwork.com”